chnm/anthologize/readme.txt

 * Preview Project fix
 * Set utf-8 encoding on HTML export for improved character handling
 * Minor style tweak
+* Fix bug that prevented more than 5 projects from showing on My Projects screen

 = 0.7 =
 * Refactored loading process for better performance in various hosting situations